 - Averted with The College Years, as the show was cancelled after a season.
 Conversely, The New Class took the trope to its logical extreme by having Mr. Belding retire as the students graduated.

 - Subverted in Buffy the Vampire Slayer despite graduating and blowing up their school on the Hellmouth, the driving force of the story, at the end of the third season no major character has this happen to them.
-Three end up in a (spinoff series Angel) and one leaves shortly after, but none leave because they graduated.
+Three end up in the spinoff series Angel and one leaves shortly after, but none leave specifically because they graduated.

 - Skins series 2.
 The third series featured a new cohort, including the former Recurring Character of Tony's little sister Effy.

 - The Young Ones ends with the boys receiving their university results - "You have come last out of everyone in the world" - then deciding to abandon the everyday world and hit the road (before crashing over a cliff and dying)

 - Even Stevens ended with The Movie, in which Ren graduated middle school and went on to high school, but due to Dawson casting (exacerbated by Comic-Book Time) it felt like a high school graduation.

 - The Suite Life series ended this way too.